 Made with 4 ingredients only, these super easy No Bake Chocolate Peanut Butter Balls are the most decadent bites you will ever try.
-And you would never guess that these Peanut Butter Truffles are Vegan, Gluten-Free Friendly and made with No Refined Sugar!
+And you would never guess that these Peanut Butter Truffles are Vegan, Gluten-Free Friendly and made with no added sugar!

 Why we love this recipe